-Former #1 pick Brad Daughtery launches Hoops Against Hunger
+Former #1 pick Brad Daugherty launches Hoops Against Hunger

-More people probably know former #1 pick and 5 time NBA All-Star Brad Daughtery more for being a NASCAR car owner and ESPN analyst than a player but in the late 80s and early 90s, Brad was a solid center who would easily be a All-NBA 1st or 2nd teamer today.
+More people probably know former No. 1 pick and five-time NBA All-Star Brad Daugherty more for being a NASCAR car owner and ESPN analyst than a player, but in the late 80s and early 90s, Brad was a solid center who would easily be a All-NBA 1st or 2nd teamer today.
 It might seem random that I’m talking about him today but I have a couple of reasons for doing that.

 2: I just read an interview in Slam with Bone Thugs N Harmony and his name popped up a few times